 Osmotics Anti-Radical Age Defense ($111 in the shop).
 This classic from Osmotics stands the test of time.
 It is great for wrinkles, broken veins and skin tone.
 As well as ceramide (a favorite Osmotics ingredient), this anti-aging treatment attacks free radicals that damage skin cells in three different ways, with carnosine and aldenine.
 Read the full review.

 Skinfinite Platimum 1% Retinol ($63 in the shop).
 Yes, this has ceramide, but it also has a 1% retinol.
 It is one of the few retinol creams that get my vote.
 It doesn’t seem to irritate and there are good results within two months.
 Skin is hydrated with ceramide-2, shea butter and sodium hyaluronate, so unlike many retinols, Skinfinite Platinum is not drying.
 Read the full review.

-Snowberry Rich Nourishing Day Cream ($96 in the shop) is a rich and heavy hitting day cream that is absolutely jam packed with antioxidants, peptides and, of course, ceramide-3.
+Snowberry Rich Nourishing Day Cream ($96) is a rich and heavy hitting day cream that is absolutely jam packed with antioxidants, peptides and, of course, ceramide-3.
 Actually, ceramide features in many of Snowberry’s organic and natural products including the Cellular Regeneration Night Cream ($104 in the shop), which gives the skin a healthy and moisturized glow.
 Read the full review of Snowberry Nourishing Rich Day Cream.